Lifetime Mortgages Explained: What You Need to Know in 2025

 - Receiving the money, either as a lump sum or smaller payments or as a combination of both.

-Lifetime Mortgage Providers
+Top Lifetime Mortgage Providers in the UK for 2025

 Legal & General